AngelVzla99/front-end-e-commerce-next/README.md

 This is the front-end of an e-commerce web application made in NEXT.js the back-end can be found here [Back-end in spring boot (Java)](https://github.com/AngelVzla99/backend-e-commerce-spring)

-You can see the project in the following [link](https://angel-garces-front-end-e-commerce.onrender.com)
+You can see the project in the following [link (wait 2 minutes and refresh)](https://angel-garces-front-end-e-commerce.onrender.com)

 # Technology